Grant Proposal Submission Process

 Internal Deadlines for Proposal Routing

-In order to facilitate grant proposals, you must reach out to Denise Carrillo at firstname.lastname@example.org at least three business weeks prior to the sponsor’s application due date.
+In order to facilitate grant proposals, you must reach out to Erin Gill at firstname.lastname@example.org at least three business weeks prior to the sponsor’s application due date.
 This will assist in a timely submission for sponsored projects to review the proposal materials and comply with sponsored projects’ three-day deadline.
 This means that sponsored projects must receive the proposal’s final form (completely routed and approved in UAccess Research (UAR) and ready for submission to the sponsoring agency) three full business days prior to your sponsor's due date.
 Sponsored projects cannot guarantee timely submissions for late proposals.
+Complete, ready-to-submit means no edits to any document, administrative, financial, or scientific, unless specifically requested by Sponsored Projects after their review.

-For detailed information relating to proposal development and requirements from the Sponsored Projects and Contracting Services office, please visit: https://rgw.arizona.edu
+For detailed information relating to proposal development and requirements from the Sponsored Projects Services office, please visit: https://rgw.arizona.edu

-The SPCS policy on cost-sharing is as follows:
+The SPS policy on cost-sharing is as follows:

 - Should be included in proposal submissions only when it is mandatory based on the sponsoring agency's policy or guidelines